 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2019-2020, 653 students took at least one online class at College of Mount Saint Vincent.
-This is an increase from the 49 students who took online classes the previous year.
+In 2020-2021, 386 students took at least one online class at College of Mount Saint Vincent.
+This is a decrease from the 1,427 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|